 Following Billy Read’s Unlimited R & D Commission Somebody’s Watching Me in 2017.
-Billy Read is seeking funding in 2018 to develop a second stage of R & D titled, Sign Criminal at Friction Arts, Birmingham.
+Billy Read has successfully received a grant for Arts Council England for a second stage of R & D titled, Sign Criminal.

 Sign Criminal R & D by Billy Read